 The Board established the Audit Committee on 23 September 2016 with written terms of reference in compliance with the GEM Listing Rules.
-The terms of reference of the Audit Committee are available on both the GEM website and the Company's website.
+The terms of reference of the Audit Committee are available on both the Stock Exchange's website and the Company's website.
 The primary duties of the Audit Committee include (but without limitation):